 A network or management function that applies AI/ML to accomplish specific tasks may be considered to have one or more AI/MLEntities each having specific AIML capabilities.
 The AIML capabilities are either of:

-a decision-making capability which is in the form of triple <x,y,z> indicating
+- a decision-making capability which is in the form of triple <x,y,z> indicating

-x: the object or object types for which the AI/MLEntity can undertake optimization or control
+- x: the object or object types for which the AI/MLEntity can undertake optimization or control

-y: the configurable attributes on object or object types x, which the AI/MLEntity optimizes or controls to achieve the desired outcomes
+- y: the configurable attributes on object or object types x, which the AI/MLEntity optimizes or controls to achieve the desired outcomes

-z: the performance metrics which the AI/MLEntity optimizes through its actions
+- z: the performance metrics which the AI/MLEntity optimizes through its actions

-an analysis capability which is in the form of tuple <x,z> indicating
+- an analysis capability which is in the form of tuple <x,z> indicating

-x: the object or object types for which the AI/MLEntity can undertakes analysis
+- x: the object or object types for which the AI/MLEntity can undertake analysis

-z: the network context (on object x) for which the ML app produces analysis
+- z: the network context (on object x) for which the AI/MLEntity produces analysis

 Different network functions may need to rely on existing AI/ML capabilities to accomplish the desired automation.
-However, the applicability of the ML-based solutions and the details of such ML-based solutions (i.e., which AI/MLEntities shall be applied and how) for accomplishing those automaton functionalities is not obvious.
+However, the applicability of the ML-based solutions and the details of such ML-based solutions (i.e., which AI/MLEntities shall be applied and how) for accomplishing those automation functionalities is not obvious.
 On a high-level, such ML-based solutions may be categorized into cases with or those without ML orchestration.
 In both cases, management services are required to identify the capabilities of the involved AI/MLEntities and to map those capabilities to the desired logic.

 5.8.2 Use cases